 Cruel and Unusual Death: In the Season 1 finale, Aynsley dies in a manner worthy of Final Destination.
-Her scarf gets caught in the garbage disposal, causing it to slowly choke her as it's sucked in.
+Her scarf gets caught in the garbage disposal, causing it to strangle her as it's sucked in.
 Alison just stands there and watches her die.

 Death Faked for You: Sarah uses Beth's suicide to fake her own death to start a new life for herself.